essentialkaos/mkcryptpasswd/README.md

 <br/>

-`mcryptpasswd` is utility for hashing passwords to passwd compatible format (can be used for `/etc/shadow` file).
+`mkcryptpasswd` is utility for hashing passwords to passwd compatible format (can be used for `/etc/shadow` file).

 ### Installation